Execution of Thai royalty: History

 There existed in Section 176 of the Palace Laws under the Three Seals Law, King Phutthayotfachulalok's Revision Edition, that:

 If capital punishment imposed on a person of royal blood, he or she shall be delivered to Inner Nai Waeng to be put to death at "Khok Phaya."

 In the execution, Nai Waeng shall sit behind Khun Dap, the Grand Officer who shall preside over such execution.
 Muean Thaluang Fan shall ceremonially pay homage three times, and hit the prisoner with sandalwood cudgel, and bury him or her in the cavity.

 Any Nai Waeng or Thaluang Fan seizing royal apparel or golden ring (of the buried, deceased prisoner) shall be liable to capital punishment.

 In the execution, a cushion shall be placed under the prisoner.

 The time this Palace Law was first promulgated is a matter of controversy in the contemporary Thai academic circle.
 However, there appeared on the first page of the oldest Palace Law that:

 May there be virtue.
 Today is Saturday, the sixth day of the waxing moon in the fifth month under the lunar calendar, being the Year of Rat, 720th Era.
 His Majesty King Ramathibodi Borommatrailokkanat...(enacted the laws...)

 The era appearing in the above page is the Chunlasakkarat (CS), which was commenced by King Anawrahta of Myanmar and was popularly used in South Asian countries in older times.

-Poramin Khrueathong (th: ปรามินทร์ เครือทอง), a Thai independent academician whom wrote the book "Samret thot duai thon chan" (th: สำเร็จโทษด้วยท่อนจันทน์; 'Execution by sandalwood cudgel'), has examined all royal Thai chronicles and revealed that the year King Borommatrailokkanat acceded to the throne has been recorded differently as follows:
+Poramin Khrueathong (th: ปรามินทร์ เครือทอง), a Thai independent academician who wrote the book "Samret thot duai thon chan" (th: สำเร็จโทษด้วยท่อนจันทน์; 'Execution by sandalwood cudgel'), has examined all royal Thai chronicles and revealed that the year King Borommatrailokkanat acceded to the throne has been recorded differently as follows: